Malbec World Day: #MalbecArgentino

 Malbec in numbers

 There are many ways to recount a success: with a story, a tale or with numbers that describe trends.
 In terms of Malbec, numbers say more than words.
-These are the digits that define #MalbecArgentino.
+These are the digits that define #MalbecArgentino:

-Ac. cultivated
+ac cultivated

-109,686 acres is the surface planted with Malbec (for vinification) in Argentina up to 2019 (INV – 12/31/2019).
-Malbec represents 39% of the red varieties and 22,4% of the total cultivated surface (for vinification) in the country.
+115,993 acres is the surface planted with Malbec (for vinification) in Argentina up to 2023, which represents 24.9% of the total cultivated area in the country.

 increase